not-pizza/TrickleCash/privacy_policy.md

 ## Information Collection and Use

-The app stores information, but it is not transmitted to our servers.
+The app stores personal information, but it is not transmitted to our servers.

 ## Security